Toward Compact Deep Neural Networks via Energy-Aware Pruning: Supplementary

-\textbf{Results in data quantity} From the practical point of view, compared to ImageNet, PASCAL VOC~\cite{PASCALVOC}, and COCO~\cite{COCO}, most of the private dataset have a smaller amount of data quantity which might be not guaranteed to be optimal for efficient pruning.
+From the practical point of view, compared to ImageNet, PASCAL VOC~\cite{PASCALVOC}, and COCO~\cite{COCO}, most of the private datasets have a smaller amount of data quantity which might be not guaranteed to be optimal for efficient pruning.
 In this manner, one of the interesting points in the pruning community is to see how large the amount of dataset we need for the proper pruning in terms of data quantity.
-Therefore, to evaluate the stability of the proposed criterion by data quantity, we perform a statistical test on 4 convolutional layers at regular intervals, called Kendall tau distance, to measure the pairwise similarity of two filter ranking lists of neighbour batches based on nuclear-norm to see the evolutionary change in increasing batch size.
+Therefore, to evaluate the stability of the proposed criterion by data quantity, we perform a statistical test on 4 convolutional layers at regular intervals, called Kendall tau distance, to measure the pairwise similarity of two filter ranking lists of neighbor batches based on nuclear-norm to see the evolutionary change in increasing batch size.
 The equation for Kendall tau distance can be expressed as follows:

 where $K_{js}^{\ast} (\tau^1, \tau^2)$ is assigned to 0 if $x_j$, $x_s$ are in the same order in $\tau^1$ and $\tau^2$ and 1 otherwise.